 IANA Functions Program Manager

-ICANN Ombudsman
+ICANN Ombudsman (voluntary step)

 Efforts are made to resolve complaints as soon as possible but the structured process above allows escalation of complaints to the IANA management team.
 If, at any point, you are not satisfied with the resolution process you can use the IANA Functions Operator’s Ombudsman or similar process instead.